femmerling/EmeraldBox/readme.md

 EmeraldBox is a boilerplate framework for developing python web applications with database access.
 The framework is based on Flask, a python microframework based on werkzeug, jinja2 and good intentions.
 Several basic packages commonly used in developing web applications are included.
-EmeraldBox also provides a structure to Flask applications since currently there are no standardized approach to structuring applications.
+EmeraldBox also provides a structure to Flask applications based on Flask's best practice for large applications.
+However, EmeraldBox did not implement Blueprint.

 # Motivation
 Currently there are no complete all in one package available that includes common packages for developing web applications using Flask on a non-GAE platform.
-Therefore I set this repo up with packages that I'll use on my projects.
+Therefore this repo is set with the most common packages used in a standard web development project.
 The tool includes database management tools based on SQLAlchemy and is designed to give ease for developers in managing database and migrations.
-I implement a more rails-like approach since it helps developers in many ways.
+A more rails-like approach is used since it helps developers in many ways.

 # Installed packages